otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-filtering-sorting-api-testing.md

 npm install joi
 ```

+> **Note:** There are several ways to validate data in a Node.js application.
+You could write your own validation logic, use a library like Joi, or use a validation framework like Express Validator.

 ---

 ## Validation Middleware

-In the `middleware` directory, create a new file called `institution.js`.In the `institution.js` file, add the following code.
+In the `middleware` directory, create a new directory called `validation`.
+In the `validation` directory, create a new file called `institution.js`.In the `institution.js` file, add the following code.

 ```javascript
 import Joi from "joi";